bakayemane72/ADDISEXPORTER/README.md

 ### Share a temporary public link

 After building the production bundle (`npm run build`), you can spin up the server and expose it securely using [localtunnel](https://github.com/localtunnel/localtunnel).
+The share script automatically invokes `npx localtunnel`, so you don't need to install extra dependencies globally.
 The session remains active while the command is running:

 ```bash
 npm run share
 ```

 The command prints a shareable URL (for example, `https://radiant-espresso.loca.lt`).
 Keep the terminal open to keep the link alive; stop the process with `Ctrl+C` when you no longer want the app to be accessible.
-Set the optional `SHARE_SUBDOMAIN` environment variable if you want a predictable hostname.
+Set the optional `SHARE_SUBDOMAIN` environment variable if you want a predictable hostname, or `SHARE_TUNNEL_HOST` to target a self-hosted localtunnel server.

 ## Environment notes